dobryKum/rsschool-cv/cv.md

 ## Education

 * Belarussian State University of Informatics and Radioelectronics, Faculty of Computer-Aided Design, Programming Mobile Systems, Second year
-* Fully read and completed all tasks from book [App Development with Swift by Apple Education](https://books.apple.com/ru/book/app-development-with-swift/id1219117996)
+* Fully read and completed all tasks from book [App Development with Swift by Apple Education](https://books.apple.com/ru/book/app-development-with-swift/id1219117996).
 Right now started to read a book Effective Objective-C 2.0 by Galloway Matt.

 ## Engilsh

 Studied English language at High School, for about a year with tutor and first year in University.
 Right now I can read books and watch movies in English, but I will understand only 70-80 percent of them.
-My speaking skill is also getting weaker
+My speaking skill is also getting weaker.
+Don't know exactly what English level do I have now, but I think it's something betweent A2-B1